anna-filou/blog/_posts/2017-03-22-welcome-to-dactl.md

 Focus on what makes me tick, what makes me feel excited at the start of a new day.
 Question now is, will I make it?
 I still have to juggle work obligations, the office, and personal goals.
 As long as I have loads of isolated responsibilities and no precise long-term goal to concentrate on, how do I focus?

 I suppose we’ll see; I image I’m going to figure it out, but right now the answer seems uncertain.
 What’s unquestionable is that things will have to change, or no progress will be made.

-    Do you struggle with this too?
-Let me know your thoughts below.

-    And thanks for reading~ See you soon. 👋🏻